asashish001/NyayaVault/Docs/IMPLEMENTATION_LOG.md

 - Validation: Cross-referenced `04_TASKS.md` tasks against the logs and confirmed all PRD workflows are functional.
 - Result: Codebase is demo-ready.
 - Risks/limitations: None.
-- Next: Live presentation to the SIH judges.
+- Next: Live presentation to the judges.

 ## 2026-09-11 11:50 — IDP & OCR Integrated
 - Status: Completed